How to Become an Impactful Business Coach

 • Create an informative website showcasing your services, certifications, testimonials from past clients, and blog posts sharing valuable insights on relevant topics in your niche.

-• Build out case studies showing specific examples of how you helped a previous client reach their goals.
+• Build out case studies showing specific examples of how you helped a past client reach their goals.

-Be patient.
-Becoming successful as a business coach without formal education takes time – but don’t get discouraged.
+Becoming successful as a business coach without formal education takes time, but you can build a thriving business with persistence and dedication.

 Frequently Asked Questions